thanhtanh/OwlRealmCollectionView/README.md

 # License

-OwlCollectionView is released under the MIT license.
+OwlRealmCollectionView is released under the MIT license.
 See LICENSE for details.